exaloop/codon/docs/intro/roadmap.md

-The main goal of Codon is to close the gap between it and Python as much as possible without sacrificing [its major objectives](https://github.com/exaloop/codon).
-This is far from being trivial and will take some time (hey, it took Python 30+ years to get there!).
-We are currently addressing the missing features on a need basis.
-The current roadmap roughly looks as follows:
+Codon's goal is to be as close to CPython as possible while still being fully statically compilable.
+While Codon already supports much of Python, there is still much to be done to fully realize its potential.
+Here is a high-level roadmap of the things we want to add, implement or explore.

-# Language
+# Core features

-- Fix any outstanding parsing and compilation bugs (a never-ending quest)!

-- Type system improvements
+- Type system improvements:
-  - `Any` type support
   - First-class types and compile-time metaclasses
-  - Back-references to functions and classes
+  - Full class member deduction
-  - Better OOP support
+  - Implicit union types to support mixed-type collections
-  - Better handling of unions
-  - Automatic boxing and unboxing of by-value objects
-  - Dynamic (runtime) tuples and non-homogenous dictionaries
-  - Better support for `Optional[T]` handling
-  - Variardic type arguments (e.g., `Foo[Bar, ...]`)
+  - Variadic type arguments (e.g. `Foo[Bar, ...]`)

 - Parallelism
   - `async`/`await` support
-  - More OpenMP hooks
-  - Go-like channels
-  - Automatic locking where needed
   - `multiprocessing` support

-- Performance
-  - Support code/model auto-tuning in Codon IR
+  - Automatic locking in parallel code (e.g. if mutating a data structure shared between threads)
-  - Integrate `polyll`
+  - Race detection

 - Compatibility with Python 3.10+:
   - Argument separators (`/` and `*`)
   - Constructor object matching in the `match` statement
-  - Support accessing various object properties (`__dict__`, `__slots__` etc.) as much as possible in static context
+  - Support accessing various object properties (`__dict__`, `__slots__`
+    etc.) as much as possible in a static context

-- Automatic switching between Codon and CPython (i.e., compile only compatible functions and leave the rest to Python)
+- Optional automatic switching between Codon and CPython (i.e. compile only compatible functions and leave the rest to Python)

 - Better error messages
   - Warning support